 HACU's Vision and Activities in International Education Programs

 The Hispanic Association of Colleges and Universities (HACU) established the category of international member in 1996.
 That same year, HACU began organizing international conferences.
 These activities were launched in an effort to facilitate cooperative agreements between HACU-member institutions and increase the participation of Hispanic students in international educational experiences.
-Since then, the number of international members has grown to approximately 40 institutions in Latin America, Spain and the Caribbean.
+Since then, the number of international members has grown to approximately 40 institutions in Latin America and Spain.

 HACU established its Office of International Affairs on September 15, 2003.
 The establishment of this new office reflected HACU's commitment to international education.

 HACU’S International Conferences:

 V. San José, Costa Rica, 2001

 VII.
 Alcalá de Henares, Spain, 2007